wt10p/AI4EO_Land_Cover_Classification/README.md

 Each notebook contains detailed comments, inline plots, and example parameter settings to reproduce the full analysis in Colab or Jupyter.

+## Acknowledgments

+This project was created for GEOL0069 at University College London, taught by Dr. Michel Tsamados and Weibin Chen.

 ## License

 This project is licensed under the **MIT License**.